Welcome to The Cracker Factory

 3Stories presents concerts, dinners, art shows and more in the Cracker Factory gallery space.
 Please check out our calendar for upcoming public events.
 The Cracker Factory gallery space is available for private parties for any occasion, as our calendar allows.
 We host fundraisers, company parties, rehearsal dinners, birthday parties, etc. If you are interested in hosting a private event at the Cracker Factory, please contact us for pricing and packages.

 Every Sunday evening, The Cracker Factory is open to the public for an fun evening of games, drinks and snacks from 5-10pm.
-We offer free games: foosball, shuffleboard and pool.
+Free games include pinball, foosball, shuffleboard and pool.

 A Decade In, Ra Ra Riot Are Still Shining